The COVID-19 Pandemic: A Summary

 Coronaviruses are a large family of enveloped, non-segmented, single-stranded, positive-sense RNA viruses that circulate among animals including camels, cats, and bats.
 Coronaviruses derive their name from their electron microscopic image, which resembles a crown – or corona (see Figure 1).

-Six strains of coronavirus have infected humans, three of which have caused global coronavirus outbreaks in the past two decades (1).
+Six strains of coronavirus have infected humans, four of which are together responsible for about one-third of common colds.
+In the past two decades, there have been three global coronavirus outbreaks (1).
 Severe Acute Respiratory Syndrome (SARS), caused by a coronavirus termed SARS-CoV, started in 2003 in Guangdong, China, and spread to many countries in southeast Asia, North America, Europe, and South Africa.
 Bats are the natural hosts of SARS-CoV; its intermediate hosts are palm civets and raccoon dogs.
 Early cases of SARS were linked to human and animal contact at live game markets.
 Transmission occurred person-to-person through droplets produced by coughing or sneezing, via personal contact, and by touching contaminated surfaces.
 In SARS, peak viral shedding occurs approximately 10 days after the onset of illness, when many patients are hospitalized, which explains why health care professionals have a particularly high risk of becoming infected.
-SARS-CoV infected 8,069 persons and caused 774 deaths.
 SARS-CoV has a R0 of 4, meaning that each infected person spreads the disease to an average of four others, and a case fatality rate of 9.5 percent.
-The last known case of SARS-CoV was detected in September 2003.
+Although the virus infected 8,069 persons and caused 774 deaths, the last known case of SARS was detected in September 2003.

 Nine years later, MERS-CoV – which causes Middle Eastern Respiratory Syndrome (MERS) – emerged in Saudi Arabia.
 MERS is characterized by sporadic zoonotic transmission from camels and limited episodes of person-to-person transmission.
 Explosive nosocomial transmission has been linked to single super-spreaders of infection.
 Almost all cases have been linked to people in or near the Arabian Peninsula.